isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/More Than Just A Hill.md

 ### **Becoming Today's Fort Canning Hill**

-The transformation of Fort Canning Hill into a multi-faceted location was due to the introduction of the Civic District Master Plan.
+The transformation of Fort Canning Hill into today's multi-faceted location was due to the introduction of the Civic District Master Plan.
 Introduced in 1988, it turned the expansive, sprawling lawns of the hill into a venue for history as well as concerts, theatre productions and celebratory festivals.

 |   |
 |:--------:|